How to Buy Drums for Kids and Beginners

 If you're thinking about buying a drum set for a child, I can help.
 My years of experience teaching music, along with my years spent raising two musical kids (drums/guitar/keyboards), have made me a good resource for anyone thinking about buying a drum set.
 Selecting a quality, affordable kid's drum set can be confusing and wind up costing you more than it needs to, so here are some real-world tips and suggestions for finding a good, affordable drum set that a kid will love.

 For a child between the ages of 4-8, I recommend .
 De Rosa makes good, solid kits that generally run under $150 and have all the parts you need to start rocking immediately.
 These cool kits are basically a grown-up drum set scaled down for a kid, with all the details intact.
-They also sound surprisingly good, which can have the amusing effect of making your little first-grader sound like John Bonham on "When the Levee Breaks." this drum set by De Rosa
+They also sound surprisingly good for something so affordable. this drum set by De Rosa

 I have had drum students who had De Rosa kits as early as age 8, and it was a good fit.
 Of course, they will pretty quickly grow out of a kid-sized drum set like this, but that's to be expected.
 If your child shows a real affinity for the drums, then you can expect to step up to a bigger drum set in a few years.